eludwig17/eludwig17/README.md

 🌱 I’m currently learning front-end dev in JavaScript using react, node.js, and flask

-🔭 I’m currently working on specialized program for individuals and teams that integrates with AD
+🔭 I’m currently working on specialized program for individuals and teams

 🧰⚙️ I do mechanical and detailing work on automobiles